Tudor44/fattura-elettronica/README.md

 mvn install
 ```

-Tested with Maven 3 and Java 8 (more modern versions to come).
+Tested with Maven 3 and Java 11 (now available)

 This component use JAXB API 2.3.1 version.